-In the ALPHA trial, the primary endpoint was least square mean change from baseline in hemoglobin level at week 12.30 Among 86 participants randomized in the phase 3, double-blinded ALPHA trial, data was available to date for 63 (the first 75% randomized in a planned interim analysis).
-Treatment with danicopan added on to a C5 inhibitor resulted in a statistically significant and clinically meaningful improvement in the hemoglobin level from baseline (+2.4 g/dL, 95% CI 1.7, 3.2, p<0.001).
-Danicopan-add on treatment significantly improved hematologic response with more participants achieving ≥ 2 g/dL increase in hemoglobin from baseline without RBC transfusions (60% versus 0% in the placebo-add on group) and greater avoidance of RBC transfusions throughout the 12-week trial period (83% of danicopan add-on arm versus 38% of the placebo-add on group).^{29,31} See Table 3.4. and Supplement Tables D3.3. for more details.
+The primary endpoint of the ALPHA trial was the least squares mean change from baseline in hemoglobin levels at week 12 of treatment.
+At the time of the report, data were available for 63 of 86 total randomized participants (approximately 75% of the overall enrollment target in a protocol prespecified interim efficacy analysis set).
+Treatment with danicopan added on to a C5 inhibitor resulted in a statistically significant and clinically meaningful improvement in hemoglobin levels from baseline compared to placebo-add on group (between-group difference: +2.4 g/dL, 95% CI 1.7, 3.2, p<0.001).
+Danicopan-add on treatment also significantly improved hematologic response: more participants achieved an increase of at least 2 g/dL in hemoglobin from baseline without requiring RBC transfusions (60% vs. 0% in the placebo-add on group).
+More participants treated with danicopan add-on treatment achieved transfusion avoidance during the 12-week trial period than in the placebo add-on group (83% vs. 38%).
+See Table 3.4. and Supplement Tables D3.3. for more details.